Crowdfunding: Early campaigns

 Marillion started crowdfunding in 1997.
 Fans of the British rock band raised $60,000 (£39,000) via the internet to help finance a North American tour.
-The Professional Contractors Group, a trade body representing freelancers in the UK, raised £100,000 over a two-week period in 1999 from some 2000 freelancers threatened by a government measure known as IR35.
+The Professional Contractors Group, a trade body representing freelancers in the UK, raised £100,000 over two weeks in 1999 from some 2,000 freelancers threatened by a government measure known as IR35.
 In 2003, jazz composer Maria Schneider (musician) launched the first crowdfunding campaign on ArtistShare for a new recording.
 The recording was funded by her fans and became the first recording in history to win a Grammy Award without being available in retail stores.

 Oliver Twisted (Erik Estrada, Karen Black) was an early crowdfunded film.
 Subscribers of The Blue Sheet formed The Florida Film Investment Co (FFI) in January 1995, and started selling shares of stock at $10 a share to fund the $80,000 – $100,000 film.
 The Movie was filmed in Oct 1996.
 The film was distributed by RGH/Lion's Shares Pictures.

 In 2004, Electric Eel Shock, a Japanese rock band, raised £10,000 from 100 fans (the Samurai 100) by offering them a lifetime membership on the band's guestlist.
 Two years later, they became the fastest band to raise a US$50,000 budget on SellaBand.

 Franny Armstrong later created a donation system for her feature film The Age of Stupid.
 Over five years, from June 2004 to June 2009 (release date), she raised £1,500,000.